-A valiant soldier, he was promoted to Captain while fighting in Hungary.
-He was fighting in Transylvania two years later in 1602.
-There he was wounded in battle, captured, and sold as a slave to a Turk.
+A brave soldier, he was promoted to Captain while fighting in Hungary.
+He was fighting in Transylvania two years later, in 1602.
+There, he was wounded in battle, captured, and sold as a slave to a Turk.
 This Turk then sent Smith to Istanbul as a gift to his sweetheart.
 According to Smith, this girl fell in love with him and sent him to her brother to get training for the Turkish imperial service.
 Smith reportedly escaped by murdering the brother, and he returned to Transylvania by fleeing through Russia and Poland.
 After being released from service and receiving a large reward, he traveled throughout Europe and Northern Africa before returning to England in the winter of 1604-05.

-In London, he actively promoted the further colonization of Virginia, encouraging more Englishmen and women to follow the trail he had blazed and to colonize the New World, later saying: “Here every man may be master and owner of his owne labour and land… If he have nothing but his hands, he may…by industrie quickly grow rich.”
+In London, he actively promoted the further colonization of Virginia, encouraging more Englishmen and women to follow the trail he had blazed and to colonize the New World, later saying: “Here every man may be master and owner of his own labor and land… If he have nothing but his hands, he may…by industrie quickly grow rich.”
 However, because of his independence, he was unpopular with the Virginia Company and would not be asked to return.

 Though he would not again go to Virginia, in April 1614, he returned to the New World in a successful voyage to the Maine and Massachusetts Bay areas.
 With the approval of Prince Charles, he named this region New England.
-He would make two more attempts to return to the same coast, but the first attempt failed due to a major storm which dismasted his ship.
+He would make two more attempts to return to the same coast, but the first attempt failed due to a major storm that dismasted his ship.
 In the second attempt in 1615, he was captured by French pirates off the Azores.
 Smith escaped after weeks of captivity and made his way back to England.
 He was denied further opportunities to return to America and spent the rest of his life writing books until his death in 1631 at age 51.
 He was buried in the church of St. Sepulchre-without-Newgate, the largest Parish Church in the City of London.